DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

-    purposes of this study, we will limit ourselves to the definition offered by Philip Auslander: 'In theatrical parlance, *presence* usually refers either to the relationship between actor and audience -- the actor as manifestation before an audience -- or, more specifically, to the actor's psychophysical attractiveness to the audience, a concept related to that of *charisma.* Concepts of presence are grounded in notions of actorly representation; the actor's presence is often thought to derive from her embodiment of, or even possession by, the character defined in a play text, from the (re)presentation of self through the mediation of character, or, in the Artaudian/Grotowskian/Beckian line of thought, from the archetypal psychic impulses accessible through the actor's physicality'., Philip Auslander, *Presence and Resistance:
+    purposes of this study, we will limit ourselves to the definition offered by Philip Auslander: 'In theatrical parlance, *presence* usually refers either to the relationship between actor and audience – the actor as manifestation before an audience – or, more specifically, to the actor's psychophysical attractiveness to the audience, a concept related to that of *charisma*.
+Concepts of presence are grounded in notions of actorly representation; the actor's presence is often thought to derive from her embodiment of, or even possession by, the character defined in a play text, from the (re)presentation of self through the mediation of character, or, in the Artaudian/Grotowskian/Beckian line of thought, from the archetypal psychic impulses accessible through the actor's physicality, Philip Auslander, *Presence and Resistance:
     Postmodernism and Cultural Politics in Contemporary American Performance*, Annotated edition edition, Ann Arbor: University of Michigan Press, 1994, p.
 37.

 [^27]: Arthur Pougin, *Dictionnaire Historique Et Pittoresque Du Théâtre
-    Et Des Arts Qui s'y Rattachent: Poétique, Musique, Danse, Pantomime, Décor, Costume, Machinerie, \...
+    Et Des Arts Qui s'y Rattachent: Poétique, Musique, Danse, Pantomime, Décor, Costume, Machinerie [...]
 Fètes Publiques, Réjouissa*, Forgotten Books, 2018, p.
 63, our translation.

 [^28]: The influence of the concept of *Gesamtkunstwerk* is defended by